Silestone Worktops Price Guide: m² Costs, Colour Options & Value Insights

 Although Silestone Cosentino kitchen worktops nicely meet most of the parameters by which the quality of a surface is measured, they also have their weaknesses:

-- Silestone m2 price: we have confirmed over the years that it is one of the best-selling products and that the quality/price ratio is excellent, but they are not cheap.
-There are other stones and even other quartz brands with lower prices.
+• Silestone m2 price: We have confirmed over the years that it is one of the best-selling products and that the quality/Silestone prices ratio is excellent, but the Silestone cost is not that low.
+There are other stones and even other quartz brands that showcase prices that are considerably lower than the Silestone cost.

-- Chemicals: This is a classic issue and a weakness on almost all kitchen surfaces.
+• Chemicals: This is a classic issue and a weakness on almost all kitchen surfaces.
 You cannot use bleach, acetone, caustic soda, solvents, etc., on Silestone worktops.
-Instead, you can use soapy, warm water or a window cleaning spray for daily cleaning.
+Instead, you can use soapy, warm water or a window cleaning spray for cleaning Silestone worktops.

 Cosentino Silestone or Granite.
 Which is better?